systeminit/si/app/auth-portal/src/content/tutorial/04-cleanup.md

 ![Partial Delete](/tutorial-img/04-cleanup/partial_delete.png)

-If you want to restore an Asset you might have accidentally deleted, select the deleted Asset, go to the `Selected Assets Panel` and click `Restore Component`.
+If you want to restore an Asset you might have accidentally deleted, you can select it, and click `Restore Component` in the `Selected Assets Panel`.

 <img src="/tutorial-img/04-cleanup/restore_option.png" alt="Restore option" width="50%" height="50%"/>